uota/arduino_touch_controller/README.md

    #3: COM7
    Please select a number >> 3
    ````
-4. While the key is touched, key press events of {Q,W,E,R,T,U,I,O} will be published on Windows.
+4. While a panel is touched, key press events of {Q,W,E,R,T,U,I,O} will be published on Windows.
 For example, you can see the characters being typed into a text editor.
 You can also play games with this controller by changing the key bindings of the game application.
 5. Pressing enter in the command prompt will exit the `serial_keyboard_converter.exe`.

 ## Settings